golang/dep/docs/Gopkg.toml.md

   # Optional: specifying an alternate source location as an override will enforce that the alternate location is used for that project, regardless of what source location any dependent projects specify.
   source = "https://github.com/myfork/package.git"

-  # Optional: metadata about the constraint or override that could be used by other independent systems
+  # Optional: metadata about the override that could be used by other independent systems
-  [metadata]
+  [override.metadata]
   key1 = "value that convey data to other systems" system1-data = "value that is used by a system" system2-data = "value that is used by another system"